 Japanese woodblock prints are characterized by the luminous brilliance of water-based ink printed on Washi (handmade Japanese paper).
 Unlike Western relief printmaking, no press is used; water is the only solvent; pigments sink deeply into the paper; and minimal workspace is required.
 This is one form of printmaking you can safely and easily enjoy at home.

 Studio work will take us through the skills needed to produce beautiful woodblock prints.
-Time will be devoted to carving and printing images already drawn before the course begins.
-We will use traditional techniques and materials, plus some new tools and procedures Mr. Steiner has evolved over the years.
+Time will be devoted to designing, carving and printing images using traditional techniques and materials.
 We will work with Shina (Japanese plywood), non-toxic water-based inks, and print on various Japanese papers using hand pressure.

 Instructor

-Richard Steiner has been making prints for almost 40 years and since 1980 has been teaching Moku Hanga to both Japanese and foreigners, privately and at Kyoto Seika University.
+Richard Steiner has been making prints for over 30 years and since 1980 has been teaching Moku Hanga to both Japanese and foreigners, both privately and at Kyoto Seika University.
 He first began studying Moku Hanga under Masahiko Tokumitsu in Hiroshima in 1970.
 After 10 years, he received his artist's name, Tosai, and a teacher's license, then opened his own workshop in Kyoto.
 He is also the founder of KIWA (Kyoto International Woodprint Association), the first association dedicated solely to collecting and exhibiting contemporary woodblock prints.
 KIWA sponsors an international competition open to all woodblock printmakers.
 Mr. Steiner's work can be seen in many national and international museums, collections and galleries, including the Bank of America, Tokyo; Metropolitan Museum, New York; Victoria and Albert Museum, London and the Yoseido Gallery, Tokyo.
 You can see his work at www.richard-steiner.net.
 The next KIWA exhibition will be in 2011.
 See www.kiwa.net for details.
-McClain's also carries a book of Mr. Steiner's work; click here to go to that page.

 More Information and Registration Forms